Axe-08/DSPipeXP/STREAMLIT_DEPLOYMENT.md

 - If the app fails to deploy, check your `requirements.txt` file for any missing dependencies
 - If database connections fail, verify your connection details and ensure your database allows connections from Streamlit Cloud
 - If you see API errors, check your API keys and rate limits
+- If YouTube processing fails with "ffmpeg not found" errors, make sure you've added ffmpeg to the packages list in your app's Advanced settings

 ## Updating Your App